mattermost/docs/source/playbooks/getting-started.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Mattermost Playbooks is included in Mattermost and Mattermost Cloud workspace.
+Mattermost Playbooks is included in Mattermost self-hosted and Mattermost Cloud workspace.
 You can access Playbooks via the Product menu in the top-left corner of Mattermost.

 Access playbooks and runs
 -------------------------